An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Introduction

-We consider an Euler-Bernoulli beam satisfying a linear PDE with high order nonlinear boundary conditions.
-In order to make the system accessible for analysis it is a common strategy to rewrite it as a nonlinear evolution equation in an appropriate (infinite-dimensional) Hilbert space $\mh$.
-In general, proving that every mild solution tends to zero as time goes to infinity consists of two steps, namely showing the precompactness of the trajectories and proving that the only possible limit is the zero solution.
-In the linear case, verifying the precompactness is straightforward by showing that the resolvent of the system operator is compact, see Remark \ref{comp_lin} below.
-For the nonlinear case, the inspection of the precompactness property is more complex.
-The most commonly used criteria for the precompactness of trajectories can be found in \cite{daf_sle,Pazy2,Pazy3,Webb}, and further generalizations in \cite{Couchouron,Thieme_Vrabie}.
-They all split the system operator into the sum of two operators $A+\ nn$ (A being its linear, and $\nn$ its nonlinear part) and infer precompactness under the following conditions.
+A very common point of view for proving asymptotic stability of nonlinear evolution equations is to consider the system as a quasi-linear evolution equation.
+For this situation, the most commonly used criteria for the precompactness of trajectories can be found in \cite{daf_sle,Pazy2,Pazy3,Webb}, and further generalizations in \cite{Couchouron,Thieme_Vrabie}.
+They all split the system operator into the sum of two operators $A+\nn$ ($A$ being its linear, and $\nn$ its nonlinear part) and infer precompactness under the following conditions.
 In \cite{daf_sle} $A$ is required to be $m$-dissipative and $\nn$ applied to a trajectory is $L^1$ in time.
 In \cite{Pazy3} the requirement on $\nn$ is loosened by just assuming uniform local integrability of $\nn$ applied to a trajectory.
-However, the linear semigroup $\e^{tA}$ needs additionally to be compact in order to still ensure precompactness.
+However, the linear semigroup $(\e^{tA})_{t\ge 0}$ needs additionally to be compact in order to still ensure precompactness.
 Finally, in \cite{Webb} $\nn$ just needs to map into a compact set, but $A$ needs to generate an exponentially stable linear $C_0$-semigroup.
-These strategies have successfully been applied in the literature to the Euler-Bernoulli beam without tip payload and with nonlinear boundary control: in \cite{Conrad:Pierre} the precompactness of the trajectories follows directly from the $m$-dissipativity of the system operator, and in \cite{Chentouf:Couchouron} from the $L^1$-integrability of the nonlinearity.
+These strategies have been successfully applied in the literature to the Euler-Bernoulli beam without tip payload and with nonlinear boundary control: in \cite{Conrad:Pierre} the precompactness of the trajectories follows directly from the $m$-dissipativity of the system operator, and in \cite{Chentouf:Couchouron} from the $L^1$-integrability of the nonlinearity.